NOUIY/aws-cdk-guide/v2/define-iam-l2.md

 ------

-When you use grant methods of L2 constructs to define permissions between resources, the AWS CDK will create roles with least privilege policies based on the method you specify\.
-As a security best practice, we recommend that you use the method that applies only the permissions that you require\.
-For example, if you only need to grant permissions for a Lambda function to read from an Amazon S3 bucket, use the `grantRead` method instead of `grantReadWrite`\.
+When you use grant methods of L2 constructs to define permissions between resources, the AWS CDK will create roles with least privilege policies based on the method you specify.
+As a security best practice, we recommend that you use the method that applies only the permissions that you require.
+For example, if you only need to grant permissions for a Lambda function to read from an Amazon S3 bucket, use the `grantRead` method instead of `grantReadWrite`.

-For each method that you use, the CDK creates a unique IAM role for the specified resources\.
-If necessary, you can also directly modify the policy that will be attached to the role\.
+For each method that you use, the CDK creates a unique IAM role for the specified resources.
+If necessary, you can also directly modify the policy that will be attached to the role.
 The following is an example:

 ------
 #### [ TypeScript ]